 It was how Basta and Mihály defeated Báthory Zsigmond who fled to Moldova with his remaining followers.
 Soon, General Basta and Voivode Mihály developed a quarrel.
 While Mihály`s army was sacking Transylvania, the Voivode was exchanging letters with the Turks.
 It meant treason for the Imperials and Basta had the Voivode murdered by his Walloon mercenaries on 19 August.

 After this, Báthory`s and Basta`s private war was destroying the lands of Transylvania even further.
-Soon, Báthory has received Turk aid.
+Soon, Báthory received the Ottomans’ aid.
 While Basta took himself into northern Transylvania, Báthory occupied the south.

 Finally, the Court of Prague has authorized Basta to offer Báthory Zsigmond the lands of Oppeln and Ratibor again.
 Zsigmond took the offer willingly and he was about to leave the country.
-He was on the way out of Transylvania when his army, led by Székely Mózes was defeated by Basta on 2 July 1602, at Tövis near to Gyulafehérvár.
+He was on the way out of Transylvania when his army, led by Székely Mózes was defeated by Basta on 2 July 1602, at Tövis near Gyulafehérvár.
 Báthory had to say farewell to Transylvania for good, he left for Prague where he died soon.
 As for Székely Mózes, he fled to Ottoman territory.

 Due to the great destructions caused by the mercenaries of the Imperial army, the inhabitants of the land sided with Székely Mózes.
 Borbély György, Toldy István, and several others immediately joined him.
 Then, Székely took the fort of Karánsebes, then Lugos Castle.
 It was Huszár Péter who used to be the captain of Lugos, he was a very famous warrior of the Hungarian Borderland.
 Mózes captured him and handed the old warrior to the Crimean Tatars who executed him ceremonially and drank from his blood, for the eternal shame of Székely Mózes.
-You can read about his heroic life here:
+You can read about the heroic life of Huszár Péter here: